Is Florida a Community Property State?

 • Each spouse’s financial circumstances: The court will assess each party’s income, earning capacity, employability, and overall financial position when deciding who should receive which assets or how debts should be divided.

-• Contributions to the marriage: This includes both financial and non-financial contributions.
+• Contributions to the marriage: This includes both financial and non-financial marriage contributions.
 For example, a spouse who was a stay-at-home parent or homemaker may still be entitled to a fair share of the marital estate, even if they did not directly earn income because they made important non-financial contributions to the household.

 • Interruption of educational or career opportunities: If one spouse gave up educational or career advancement opportunities to support the other spouse’s career or to raise children, the court may compensate for that sacrifice during the property division.